-Substitution Consider what aspects of patient care could be performed remotely and undertake consultations over phone or using other digital means as far as possible rather than in person.
-Engineering Installations of partitions at appropriate places (e.g reception desks) to controls separate staff from presenting patients (consideration needs to be given to impact on air flow before installation and any cleaning requirements) 2 metre physical distancing in all areas of the premises (see section 5.11.4 for further information) and the space requirements necessary to allow adequate bed spacing for patients and physical distancing for staff working within the areas.
+Substitution For any patients with respiratory symptoms in keeping with a suspected or confirmed COVID-19 definition - perform patient consultations over phone as far as possible rather than in person Engineering Installations of partitions at appropriate places (e.g reception desks) to controls separate staff from presenting patients (consideration needs to be given to impact on air flow before installation and any cleaning requirements) 2 metre physical distancing in all areas of the premises (see section 5.11.4 for further information) and the space requirements necessary to allow adequate bed spacing for patients and physical distancing for staff working within the areas.
 Effective mechanical ventilation Improve ventilation by opening windows on the premises Optimal bed spacing and chair spacing (see section 5.11.5) for further information) throughout health and care facilities, including clinical and non-clinical areas, eg. Dining and office areas.
-Consider availability of single room facilities for performing AGPs Resources Link to CIBSE guidance Link to SAGE documents Link to HFS document Administrative Reduce waiting time for individuals in clinic and radiology departments controls e.g outpatients should wait in their car or outdoors if possible until telephoned by the OPD to advise to enter the building for appointment.
+Consider availability of single room facilities for performing AGPs Resources Link to CIBSE guidance Link to SAGE documents Link to HFS document Administrative Reduce waiting time for individuals in waiting areas e.g practices clinic controls and radiology departments e.g outpatients should wait in their car or outdoors if possible until telephoned by the OPD to advise to enter the building for appointment.
 Inpatient radiology departments should aim to request attendance by inpatients from wards which will limit the time waiting in the department.
-Reduce movement of patients where procedures can be performed in their own room rather than requiring transfer to another department.
+Avoid face to face waiting arrangements in waiting areas Reduce movement of patients where procedures can be performed in their own room rather than requiring transfer to another department.
 Make efforts to reduce number of people on premises at any one time e.g consider reduction in number of staff involved in ward rounds.
 Consider whether MDT case conferences be undertaken using digital methods Reduce number of deliveries to areas by coordinating as many supplies as possible in as few deliveries as possible.
 Ensure measures in place to prevent wards and clinical departments being used as through corridors.
 Reduce number of staff in break areas/changing rooms/offices and display maximum occupancy on entry to and within the room.
-Working from behind or at the side of the individual (no face to face close contact) wherever possible Development of pathways/one way systems on the premises
+Working from behind or at the side of the individual (no face to face close contact) wherever possible

-Use of various COVID-19 related signage Provision of additional hand hygiene and face mask stations Increased cleaning as per Scottish COVID-19 addendum Personal Protection Equipment (PPE) Use of FRSMs as per extended use of facemasks guidance Use of face coverings (although not classed as PPE) by patients and visitors - in healthcare they can be provided with a Type IIR mask PPE when a risk assessment indicates this is required (see section for further information)
+Development of pathways/one way systems/dedicated assessment rooms on the premises Use of various COVID-19 related signage Provision of additional hand hygiene and face mask stations Increased cleaning as per Scottish COVID-19 addendum Personal Protection Equipment (PPE) Use of FRSMs as per extended use of facemasks guidance Use of face coverings (although not classed as PPE) by patients and visitors - in healthcare they can be provided with a Type IIR mask PPE when a risk assessment indicates this is required (see section for further information)